-That is how I got to know Nelson.
+That’s how I got to know Nelson.

 His home and studio were located 20 minutes from Philadelphia and there had always been talk around the Pennsylvania Academy of his, then defunct, apprentice-program.

-The following morning, at 6am, I was back there working in his studio and I just kept returning day after day, each day proving my willingness to be there by working hard.
-I recall that I lost a lot of weight running for trains and working long hours and eventually stayed there but the education I received was better than I had ever hoped for and I am very grateful to Nelson for taking the time to teach me.
+When Nelson received a letter from Riley inviting him to teach a workshop/seminar at the academy, which would also include a solo show in the academy museum, he sounded happy to invite me over for dinner (risotto and beer).
+The following morning, at 6am, I was back there working in his studio and I just kept returning day after day, proving my willingness to be there, working hard.
+I recall that I lost a lot of weight running for trains and the hours were very long and I eventually stayed there but the education I received was better than I had ever hoped for and I am very grateful to Nelson for taking the time to teach me.

 Here is the entire article.